 Nwora leads No. 4 Louisville past Indiana State 91-62

 Nwora, a junior forward, finished 5 of 10 shooting for his third consecutive game of 20 points or more.
 Sutton and Steven Enoch each grabbed 10 rebounds as Louisville owned the glass 42-21.
-The Cardinals shot above 50% for the third consecutive game.
+The Cardinals shot above 50% for the third consecutive game and made 9 of 17 from long range.

+Freshman Samuell Williamson added 15 points and five rebounds and graduate transfer Lamarr “Fresh” Kimble scored 13 as Louisville’s reserves outscored ISU’s bench 36-20.

+“(Mack) just wants to make sure we share the ball, get the ball to the paint,” said Sutton, who posted his first double-double this season and sixth of his career.
+“When we shoot 3s, we like to have the ball touch the paint first, so you get wide-open looks.
+For the most part, we did that.”

 Tyreke Key led the Sycamores (0-2) with 20 points including four 3-pointers, two of which came during a 14-2 early second-half run that got them within 51-40.
 They got no closer as Louisville quickly answered to stretch the lead above 20 as it shot 58% in the final 20 minutes.

+“Really pleased with our response from Sunday,” said Mack, referring to Louisville’s 78-55 win over Youngstown State.
+“I thought we played a pretty complete game.
+I felt that Indiana State's guards, namely Key and (Jordan) Barnes, really attack the lane.
+We did a pretty good job on those guys for most of the game.

+“We just wanted to keep the ball out of the lane.
+I thought our big guys did a great job hedging ball screens and keeping that lane as clean as we have all year.
+Really pleased with our rebounding difference, to double them on the glass.”

-Indiana State shot 34% in its only game this season against a Power Five opponent.
+Indiana State had two scoring droughts of at least three minutes and shot 34% in its only game this season against a Power Five opponent.
 The Sycamores haven’t beaten a ranked opponent since topping Butler 72-71 in December 2016.

+Louisville made sure Indiana State wouldn’t have a chance at the upset.

+“I don't think we were nearly resilient enough, and they got right in the flow real quick,” Indiana State coach Greg Lansing said.
+“They were ready to go.
+I thought we'd fight them a little harder there at the start.
+We let them get comfortable right away.”

 BIG PICTURE